 “Oh, movie so romantic!!!” cooed the mannequin back at basecamp.
 She’d only gone and downloaded Roman Holiday!
 And she seemed utterly absorbed, though I couldn’t suffer more than a few minutes of Audrey Hepburn speaking Mandarin, so we left the girl to it and headed up to the room for the night.

-Along the route we passed various rock monuments, each one embellished with blood red, hand-painted calligraphy.
-The Chinese climbers stopped at each one to pose for photographs, chattering excitedly among each other.
-With no English translations available, we bypassed most of them in favor of pushing on; following in the footsteps of such revered Tao Shan champions as Confucius, Chairman Mao and… err… Jacky Chan.
+Along the route we passed various rock monuments, each one embellished with hand-painted blood-red Chinese characters.
+The Chinese climbers stopped at each one to pose for photographs, chattering excitedly amongst each other.
+With no English translations available, we bypassed most of them in favor of pushing on, following in the footsteps of such revered Tai Shan champions as Confucius, Chairman Mao and… err… Jacky Chan.

 We’d been walking for over an hour by the time S and I reached the first staircase, a sharp uncompromising elevation of punishing stone slabs.
 I was shattered by the time we got to the top, only to be rewarded with the depressing sight of another flight of steps just a few yards away.
 “Water!” gasped S. It didn’t take us long to polish off the first bottle.

 But then, a few minutes later, bracing ourselves for the next stage, we came across a cable car station that whizzed you up to the summit in an efficient twelve minutes.
-“Yes!!!” cried S; whose recurring back issues had started playing up, “I’m taking the cable car, wanna join me?”
-It was tempting… so so tempting… and yet a part of me felt I had to finish what I’d started; that living to be a hundred years old might be amazing!
+“Yes!!!” cried S, whose recurring back issues had started playing up, “I’m taking the cable car, wanna join me?”
+It was tempting… so so tempting… and yet a part of me felt I had to finish what I’d started, that living to be a hundred years old might be amazing after all!
 “I can’t…” I exhaled miserably, “I’ve gotta walk it”.
 And so it was that we parted ways at Midway Point To Heaven.

 I was literally plodding up staircase 20494 feeling sorry for myself when I had the epiphany.
 Just ahead, moving forward at a painfully slow pace, were two bony Chinese men carrying a massive refrigerator!
 The bloody great thing was attached to a wooden platform, each end pressed hard down on their shoulders.
 I was so in awe of them I actually stopped in my tracks and let out an audible expletive.
 Suddenly my own burden seemed laughably negligible and I could only conclude that if my achievement constituted the award of one hundred years, surely these two dudes should get at least two hundred each!